Greece › Family Holidays

 6. The Best Greek Islands for History and Culture are Crete, Rhodes, Santorini, and Delos

-Crete has the single best historical sight on any of the Greek Islands: Knossos near Heraklio.
+Crete has the single best historical site on any of the Greek Islands: Knossos near Heraklio.
 Rhodes has the Medieval City of Rhodes Town and the Acropolis of Lindos.
 And Santorini has the caldera, the volcano, and the story of how this island was destroyed by an immense volcanic eruption.
 The entire small island of Delos is a UNESCO World Heritage Site full of incredible ruins; you can’t stay there, but it is easily reached from Mykonos.

 8. Greek Restaurants are Very Kid Friendly